eliotwrobson/tqdm/README.md

 - **Hadrien Mary** - Notable contributions
 - **Richard Sheridan** - Notable contributions

-And all other contributors to the original tqdm project.
+And all other contributors to the original tldm project.

 ---